wengandrew/wengandrew.github.io/_pages/teaching.md

 {% include base_path %}

+# Coursework Development

 I am actively developing university-level coursework on the topics of battery engineering and battery manufacturing process fundamentals.
 I have also served as a Graduate Student Instructor (GSI), guest lecturer, and workshop developer at multiple venues over the past four years.

 ### Battery Manufacturing Online Short Course (**Fall 2024**)
 - Leading course content development to realize a 6-week intensive course in battery manufacturing process fundamentals; responsibilities include syllabus conceptualization, learner profile interviews, course content development, evaluation material development, video lecture production, online course implementation, and course delivery facilitation.

 ### ME499/599: Battery Engineering and Lifetime Management (**Fall 2023**)
 - Assisted in course content development for a new introductory course on lithium-ion battery physics, lifetime management, and sustainability; the course was launched in Fall 2023 with 47 students enrolled.

+# Instructor Experience

-### Battery Boot Camp (**Summer 2023**)
+## Battery Boot Camp (**Summer 2023**)

-- Prepared and delivered three hours of course content for a "train-the-trainers" workshop for local United Auto Workers (UAW) leaders, community college instructors, and members from the local automotive industry; topics covered battery materials, mining, manufacturing, and recycling.
+I prepared and delivered three hours of course content for a "train-the-trainers" workshop for local United Auto Workers (UAW) leaders, community college instructors, and members from the local automotive industry.
+Topics covered battery materials, mining, manufacturing, and recycling.

 ## Graduate Student Instructor

-I served as graduate student instructor (GSI) for ME565: Battery Systems Modeling and Control, in Winter 2021.
+I served as graduate student instructor (GSI) for ME565: Battery Systems and Control in Winter 2021.
 Beyond my core responsibilities, I organized extra tutorials on Matlab/Simulink to help students with without a mechanical engineering background catch up on course prerequisites.
 I also volunteered to update course homework, lecture material, and quizzes, to improve accessibility of course materials for students without a background in controls engineering.

 ## Guest Lecturer

-I have given multiple guest lectures on the topic of battery materials, metals, mining, manufacturing, and and sustainability.
+I have given multiple guest lectures on the topic of battery materials, metals, mining, manufacturing, and sustainability.

-- ME481/599: Manufacturing Process Fundamentals (Fall 2023)
+- ME481/599: Manufacturing Processes (Fall 2023)
 - ME499/599: Battery Engineering and Lifetime Management (Fall 2023)
-- ME565: Battery Controls and Modeling (Winter 2022)
+- ME565: Battery Systems and Control (Winter 2022)

 ## Workshop Developer and Speaker

-- American Control Conference (Summer 2022): I developed and presented workshop tutorials on battery manufacturing, battery degradation mechanisms, and physics-based models for battery lifetime, to an audience of controls engineers.
+At the American Control Conference (Summer 2022), I developed and presented workshop tutorials on battery manufacturing, battery degradation mechanisms, and physics-based models for battery lifetime, to an audience of controls engineers.

-# Mentorship
+# Student Mentorship

 ### @ University of Michigan